What Divorced or Separated Means for Your 2018 Taxes

 Now, about those dependents.
 The IRS says that only one parent can claim a child on his tax return in any given year.

-If you have two children, it’s perfectly OK for you to claim one while your spouse claims the other — in fact, this is somewhat common after separation or divorce.
+If you have two children, it’s perfectly OK for you to claim one while your spouse claims the other—in fact, this is somewhat common after separation or divorce.
 But if you have only one child or you have an odd number of children, you and your spouse can’t simultaneously claim any of them in the same tax year.
-If you do, you’re probably opening yourself up for an audit.
-The best case scenario is that the IRS will simply give the deduction to the parent who meets its tiebreaker rules.
+You'll probably opening yourself up for an audit if you try.

-In addition to the tiebreaker rules, your child must live with you for more than half the year to qualify as your dependent.
-She cannot provide more than half her own support, and she must be under age 19, or age 24 if she’s still a full-time student.
+In addition to the tiebreaker rules, you must provide more than half your child's support and she must be under age 19 or age 24 if she’s still a full-time student.

 Can You Deduct That Child Support You’ve Been Paying?